 When I was 18, I almost married my best friend.

-I don’t mean that in the sugary-sweet “we’re so emotionally intimate that we have silent, meaningful conversations by staring into each other’s eyes” kind of way that people usually mean it when they write about marrying their best friends in their wedding vows.
-Chances were pretty low that we’d ever end up romantically involved—our orientations made that a nonstarter.
+We both knew we were queer in our early teens, making the odds pretty low that we’d ever end up romantically involved.
 But we almost got married anyway, because our parents couldn’t (or wouldn’t) help us pay for our sophomore years of college.
-My financial aid advisor told me marriage was the least-bad way that we could make ourselves legally independent—our other choices were “join the military” or “be 24”—so we got engaged during winter break.
+My financial aid advisor told me marriage was the least-bad way that we could make ourselves legally independent — our other choices were “join the military” or “be 24” — so we got engaged during winter break.

 Get TalkPoverty In Your Inbox